Did you know you may be leaving gaping holes in your company’s network firewall?

 If you allow your traveling and remote workers to access your network via the internet, you may also be inviting attacks by hackers, who can easily encrypt all of your data and hold it for ransom.
 According to a recent study issued by Navigant Global Technology Solutions, there has been a significant increase in the number of security incidents caused by remote desktop protocol (RDP) hacking in the first quarter of 2017.

 Why is this problem getting worse?
 More employees than ever are working remotely.
 They want to be able to access email and other network services using their mobile devices, which tend to be notoriously insecure.
 In addition, not all remote access server software is created equal.
 Some tools are more secure than others.
-Finally, many workers use insecure or easy to hack passwords or don’t use high-security options like two-factor authentication.
+Finally, many workers use insecure or easy-to-hack passwords or do not use high-security options like two-factor authentication.

-Every business from large hospitals to small firms is at risk, as we’ve seen by the recent WannaCry ransomware attack.
+Every business from large hospitals to small firms is at risk, as we have seen by the recent WannaCry ransomware attack.
 It brought tens of thousands of organizations worldwide to a standstill in mid-May.
-Remote access exploits are especially troublesome for small- to medium-sized firms, because they usually aren’t very diligent about keeping up with server and firewall software updates.
+Remote access exploits are especially troublesome for small- to medium-sized firms, because they usually are not very diligent about keeping up with server and firewall software updates.
 In addition, they tend to open up remote access ports and leave them open, creating the hacking equivalent of a red carpet invitation to disaster.

 What can you do to ensure that your network remains secure, while also providing your remote workers with secure access to the files and services they need to get their work done?
 Here are some suggestions from River Run security analyst Andrew Busch:

 - Stay up-to-date with server patches and updates, as well as network security protocols.

 - Run a port scan to determine if you currently have open VPN or remote access ports that need to be closed.